-- 1. It is highly recommended that standard curves and samples are run in duplicate within each experiment. - 2.
-In the case of lyophilized Standards, once resuspended, Standards should be used immediately, and used only once.
-Long-term storage of reconstituted Standards is NOT recommended. - 3.
-All solutions prepared from concentrates are intended for one-time use.
-Do not reuse solutions. - 4.
-Do not prepare Standard dilutions directly in wells. - 5.
-Prepared Reagents may adhere to the tube wall or cap during transport; centrifuge tubes briefly before opening. - 6.
-All solutions should be gently mixed prior to use. - 7.
-Reconstitute stock reagents in strict accordance with the instructions provided. - 8.
+- 1. All solutions prepared from concentrates are intended for one-time use.
+Do not reuse solutions. - 2.
+Reagents may adhere to the tube wall or cap during transport so centrifuge tubes briefly before opening. - 3.
+All solutions should be gently mixed prior to use. - 4.
 To minimize imprecision caused by pipetting, ensure that pipettes are calibrated.
-Pipetting volumes of less than $10\mu L$ is not recommended. - 9.
-Substrate solutions are easily contaminated; sterility precautions should be taken.
-Substrate solutions should also be protected from light. - 10.
+Pipetting volumes of less than 10 μL is not recommended. - 5.
+Substrate Solution is easily contaminated so sterility precautions should be taken.
+Substrate Solution should also be protected it from light. - 6.
 Do not substitute reagents from one kit lot to another.
-Use only those reagents supplied within this kit. - 11.
+Use only those reagents supplied within this kit. - 7.
 Due to the antigen specificity of the antibodies used in this assay, native or recombinant proteins from other manufacturers may not be detected by this kit.